ericgordo/P4_EDA_CA_Schools/read_me.txt

 This project is an exploratory analysis on publicly found data on California schools.
 There is no political interests, but instead was just an exploration of my own curiosity.
+For the final full report, please read the FinalEDA.pdf or FinalEDA.html files.
+For a shorter, abbreviated report, please read the ExecutiveSummary.html file.

 The Data used for this analysis was collected from the California Department of Education. (http://www.cde.ca.gov/ds/)